Shazwazza/Articulate/DEVELOP.md

 allowlisting and SSRF apply to any custom importer you add — keep the `AllowedMediaHosts` and `MaxImportImageBytes` configuration knobs in mind.

+### Rich text compatibility

+For the fuller rich-text upgrade and compatibility notes, see the wiki.
+The code keeps `Umbraco.RichText` as the stable schema, and the `EditorUiAlias` migration only runs when TinyMCE is not available.
+When `TinyMCE.Umbraco` is installed for a lane, Articulate leaves that editor path alone on first boot.

 ### Backoffice extensions

 `umbraco-package.json` is the backoffice manifest.
 To extend the backoffice,